-Building on a fifteen-year career in public relations and special events, Amy Lagae has established Avenue Public Relations with the intent on taking her passion for media to a new level.
+Building on a fifteen-year career in public relations and special events, Amy Lagae established Avenue Public Relations with the intent on taking her passion for media to a new level.
 In launching her own boutique agency, she will bring a unique approach to the industries in which she has spent her career: fashion, lifestyle, luxury services, and charity work.
 Ms. Lagae’s rich career includes positions with Vogue Magazine, House of Lavande, The Orlando Shakespeare Festival, The Henry B. Plant Museum and The University of Florida.

 In her own words, Amy shares with PR Couture about her decision to launch her own company and the challenges she faced:

 The logo for me was a bit of a struggle, which is why I ended up going with something very simple.
 Coming up with branding ideas for clients is easier, because you think out of their box for them without really trying.
 When you are in your own box , so to speak, it’s scary to let yourself out.
 I chose the word “Avenue” to brand my company because I love the idea of reaching potential clients globally.
 Avenue could be Park Avenue, Worth Avenue, Avenue Montaigne…..
 I wanted to let potential clients know that I can provide service everywhere!
 I am working very hard on a Paris office right now.
 It’s my next big goal.

 I definitely want to be available to my clients whenever they need me.
 I answer most emails and phone calls within an hour, if I can’t, I let them know exactly when I will be available and I am.